timescale/docs/promscale/send-data/remote-write.md

 application.

 To configure Prometheus for remote writing to Promscale, see the section on [writing from Prometheus][write-prometheus].
-To use the remote-write endpoint with a custom application, see the following sections.
+This section covers how to use the remote-write endpoint with a custom application.

 ## Overview of remote-write endpoint